w3c/wot-architecture/proposals/lifecycle-model-proposal-zolkis.md

 **Next states**: Maintenance for WoT, Maintenance, Operational for native protocol, Onboarded (de-commission), Manufactured (reset to factory defaults)
 **Relationship** (why to change state to Maintenance for WoT):
   - run the WoT mechanisms for WoT-specific service update (e.g. for Thing Directory) or reconfiguration or re-provisioning that requires stopping the WoT interfaces on the device).
+  - Note that those updates that do not require stopping WoT services may be done in `Operational for WoT` state.

 **Relationship** (why to change state to Maintenance):
   - run the native mechanisms for SW update or reconfiguration or re-provisioning that requires stopping the normal operation of the device, including eventual rebooting).
+  - in case of removing WoT, all WoT-specific data must be deleted.

 **Relationship** (why to change state to Operational):
   - stop WoT services and eventually remove WoT servient without interrupting native external interfaces.
+  - in case of removing WoT, all WoT-specific data must be deleted.

 **Actor** who triggers next state transition: provider/vendor or user, based on native built-in mechanisms and protocols.